How to Fully Embrace a Wild Camping Experience

 Not vital but camping close to a water hole is convenient and means you won’t have to go rummaging for one later.

-Run with a green or earth toned tent to better fit with the surroundings such as a MSR.
+Run with a green or earth toned tent to better fit with the surroundings such as this MSR.
 For further concealment and lightweight versatility consider sleeping with a standalone mattress and bivvy sack.

 5. Consider flooded rivers